 There are a number of peculiarities that I (as a non-native) have observed while living with a Swiss boyfriend:

-Only a Swiss person stashes 14 kinds of cheese in the fridge.
+Only a Swiss would stash 14 kinds of cheese in the fridge.

 I would not believe it if I did not see it with my own eyes.
 And do not even try to bother telling him you already have cheese at home when he wants to take another kind of Gruyère at the grocery store.
 It is just simply not the same.